neuml/cord19q/tasks/transmission.md

 #### Highlights<br/>
 - c) Training in the use of personal protective equipment protects the safety of HCWs .<br/>
+- Triage, isolation and infection control are key, as well as personal protective equipment (PPE) for health care workers.<br/>
 - COVID-19: coronavirus disease 2019; PPE: personal protective equipment.<br/>
 - Facemasks or other personal protective equipment (PPE) were not used at the home.<br/>
-- Behavioral considerations and impact on personal protective equipment (PPE) use: Early lessons from the coronavirus (COVID-19) outbreak<br/>
 - Provide additional staff training in correct use of personal protective equipment (PPE) including correct donning, doffing and disposal of PPE.<br/>

 #### Articles<br/>